 Can I take a moment of privilege here?

 You guys compliment me from time to time on writing these notes.
 I learned to appreciate writing by reading.
 My mom taught English and put books in my hands at an early age.
-Very quickly, if I had a book, I wasn’t any trouble to anyone.
+Very quickly, if I had a book, I was content and out of everyone’s way.

-Sports Illustrated, the magazine, was one of my favorite reads.
+Sports Illustrated was one of my favorite reads.
 It was quality journalism and storytelling all wrapped into one publication.
-Some writers were so good I looked forward to seeing their byline on the articles and would read them no matter the subject matter.
+Some writers were so good I looked forward to seeing their bylines and would read their articles no matter the subject.

 Jenkins was hilarious and insightful.
 He would leave me both chuckling and informed.

-His daughter Sally became a world class sports writer too.
-She wrote a tribute about her dad.
-This is how she ended it:
+His daughter Sally became a world-class sportswriter also.
+She wrote a tribute to her dad and this is how she ended it:

-If you don’t know Dan Jenkins, goggle his name and read some of his work.
+If you don’t know Dan Jenkins, Google his name and read some of his work.
 You will see what I mean.